Danondso/mfdr/README.md

 1. **Track Number Analysis** (default): Analyzes track numbers to find gaps (e.g., has tracks 1,2,4 but missing 3)
 2. **MusicBrainz Mode** (--use-musicbrainz):
-   - Reads AcoustID fingerprints from your audio files
+   - Reads stored AcoustID fingerprints from your file metadata
    - Queries MusicBrainz for accurate album track listings
    - Compares your tracks against the official track list
    - Identifies missing tracks by title, not just number